adnan1710/adnan1710/README.md

 # 💫 About Me:
 Passionate and goal-oriented individual with a keen interest in technological advancements.
-Well-versed in Java, C, and SQL, and currently exploring the fascinating fields of Machine Learning and Data Analytics.
+Well-versed in Java, C, and SQL, and currently exploring the various java frameworks, namely, Spring Boot, Spring Microservices and Hibernate.
 A strong believer in teamwork, with exceptional communication and interpersonal skills.
 Seeking valuable hands-on experience to apply and sharpen my knowledge.

 ## 🌐 Socials: